ynlamy/vagrant-lamp/README.md

 * An [Apache/httpd](https://httpd.apache.org/) web server
 * A [MariaDB](https://mariadb.org/) server
 * [PHP](https://www.php.net) scripting language
+* [Xdebug](https://xdebug.org/) to provides a range of features to improve the PHP development experience
 * [phpMyAdmin](https://www.phpmyadmin.net/) to handle the administration of MySQL over the Web
 * [Composer](https://getcomposer.org/) to manage dependencies in PHP